Jungle (Tash Sultana song)

 "Jungle" is a song by Australian alternative rock artist Tash Sultana, released on 5 September 2016 as the third and final single from Sultana's extended play Notion (2016).
-The song peaked at number 39 on the ARIA Singles Chart, being her first top 50 single.
+The song peaked at number 39 on the ARIA Singles Chart, being the artist's first top 50 single.

 On 26 January 2017, the song placed number three on the Triple J Hottest 100, 2016, the third highest-placed song by an Australian artist.

-The song is featured in FIFA 18.